allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 The project package structure also reflects the service architecture.
 <figure><figcaption><img alt="Example service package structure" src="/img/articles/2020-05-14-hexagonal-architecture-by-example/ha_example.png"/></figcaption></figure>

+In the beginning I've mentioned that I assume you already know the basic concepts behind Hexagonal Architecture.
+Now, that you have seen a high-level picture of the idea, I think that everyone could do with a short recap before we go on:
+* in the middle, there lies the Core Domain - primary business logic of the application, free of any technicalities
+* adapters are external interfaces of your application
+* ports are bridges between adapters and the core domain, preventing implementation details from leaking into the domain

 ## The left-side adapter: REST API

 The example microservice, which will help us depict Hexagonal Architecture,